-An outline of the statistical activity for the Commission through the end of fiscal year 2020 is shown in Table 1 immediately following this section.
-Tables 2 and 3 illustrate the types of dispositions made by the Commission including the type of discipline issued.
+An outline of the statistical activity for the Commission through the end of fiscal year 2021 is shown in Table 1 immediately following this section.
+Tables 2 details the complaint dispositions of complaints in fiscal year 2021, while Table 3 illustrates the types of judicial misconduct resulting in discipline for the fiscal year.
 Graphic representations of the data are also presented in Figures 1 through 7 to further illustrate the activities of the Commission.

-According to Office of Court Administration records, approximately 4,151 judges were under the jurisdiction of the Commission in fiscal year 2020, (approximately a 10% increase from fiscal year 2018 -3,781.)
+According to Office of Court Administration records, approximately 4,116 judges were under the jurisdiction of the Commission in fiscal year 2021, (less than a 1% decrease from fiscal year 2020 - 4,151.)

-Figure 1 illustrates the Texas judiciary by the number of judges in each category.
+Figure 1 illustrates the makeup of the Texas judiciary by the number of judges in each category.
 Figure 2 shows the number and percentage of cases filed with the Commission by judge type.
 Figure 3 shows the number of complaints resulting in disciplinary action by the Commission against each judge type.
-Figure 4 shows the number of cases disposed of by type of complainant in fiscal year 2020.
+Figure 4 shows the number of cases disposed by type of complainant in fiscal year 2021.

-In fiscal year 2020, the Commission acted in 60 cases involving Texas judges.
-The Commission disposed of 59 cases through public sanction, private sanction, orders of additional education or a combination of a sanction with an order of additional education.
-One case was resolved by a voluntary agreement to resign from judicial office.
-The Commission issued 1 order of suspension and instituted formal proceedings against 3 judges in fiscal year 2020.
+In fiscal year 2021, the Commission acted in 93 cases involving Texas judges.
+The Commission disposed of 83 cases through public sanction, private sanction, orders of additional education or a combination of a sanction with an order of additional education.
+Eight cases were resolved by a voluntary agreement to resign from judicial office.
+The Commission issued 1 order of suspension and instituted formal proceedings against 1 judge in fiscal year 2021.
+Additionally, 3 cases were resolved by Special Court of Review orders.

-Figures 5a and 5b show the total number of cases filed with and disposed by the Commission between fiscal years 2014 and 2020.
-The Commission was projected to receive approximately 2,000 complaints in fiscal year 2020, but filings were significantly lower (1,518), presumably due to the judiciary's limitations of in-person proceedings in Texas courts in response to the Covid-19 pandemic.
-However, it is worth noting that even during the pandemic, the number of complaint filings was near that of 2017 and 2018, and significantly higher than the filings in 2014 - 2016.
+Figures 5a and 5b show the total number of cases filed and disposed by the Commission between fiscal years 2016 and 2021.
+The Commission was projected to receive more than 2,000 complaints in fiscal years 2020 and 2021, but filings were lower, 1,518 and 1,724, (respectively), presumably due to the judiciary's limitations of in-person proceedings in Texas courts in response to the Covid-19 pandemic.
+However, it is worth noting that even during the pandemic, the number of complaint filings in fiscal year 2021 was significantly higher than that of fiscal year 2018, 1,593, and not much less than the Commission's record, 1,849 in fiscal year 2019.

-In fiscal year 2020, the Commission disposed of 1,240 cases - approximately 27% less dispositions than in fiscal year 2019.
-During fiscal year 2020, the Commission's information technology provider, the Texas Office of Court Administration (OCA) suffered a devastating ransomware attack which severely limited the Commission's ability to access information and fully investigate complaints for a significant, extended time period.
+In fiscal year 2020, the Commission disposed of 1,658 cases - approximately 33% more dispositions than in fiscal year 2020.
+It is noteworthy that during fiscal year 2020, the Commission's information technology provider, the Texas Office of Court Administration (OCA) suffered a devastating ransomware attack.
+While no Commission data was compromised, the cyberattack severely limited the Commission's ability to access information and fully investigate complaints for a significant extended time period.
 [The Commission's operations were converted to completely paperless during fiscal year 2016.]
-With 1,518 complaints received and 1,240 dispositions, the Commission's disposition rate for fiscal year 2020 was 82%.
+With 1,724 complaints received and 1,656 dispositions, the Commission's disposition rate for fiscal year 2021 was 96%.

-A comparison of public discipline, private discipline and interim actions taken by the Commission in fiscal years 2017 through 2020 is shown in Figures 6a and 6b.
+A comparison of public discipline, private discipline and interim actions taken by the Commission in fiscal years 2017 through 2021 is shown in Figures 6a and 6b.